leticiaborba/recipe-proportion-calculator/.github/README.md

  ![](running_5_6_7.jpg)

  ## Conclusion
- It's still a very simple application without even an interface, but it was fun to compare with where I was two months ago!
+ It's still a very simple application without even a graphic interface, but it was fun to compare with where I was two months ago!

  If you have any comments or sugestions feel free to reach me at leticiaborba.b@gmail.com